Cookies Notice

 • The certificate of applicable legislation shall be delivered to the worker, to certify that the compulsory Social Security provisions of the State Party in which they work are not applicable to them.

-• If the worker ends their employment relationship, ceases to carry out self-employed work or returns early, the Public Body, employer, or worker shall inform the office of the Social Security Treasury General which issued the certificate of applicable legislation.
+• If the worker terminates their employment relationship or ceases to be self-employed or returns early, the Public Body, the employer or the worker shall notify the Social Security General Treasury, via the Social Security e-Office, through the service "Submission of other documents, applications and communications (Social Security General Treasury)"

 Complementary Content